-Being a safe place to live has to do with much more than low crime rates.
-It means pedestrian safety, bicycle safety, safety from being stopped by law enforcement without cause, and safety for older residents who choose to remain in their homes and need services to do that.
-With your support I will work to:
+Being a safe place to live means more than ensuring low crime rates.
+It means ensuring that no one fears being stopped by the police without cause, that everyone has access to food, housing, mental health and other social services.
+It means pedestrian safety, bicycle safety, and safety for older residents who choose to remain in their homes and need services to do that.
+Let’s work together to: